mgillr/crdt-merge/README.md

 ---

-## 🔌 Cross-Language Wire Format
+## 🔌 Binary Wire Format

 *New in v0.5.0*

-Binary interchange format for polyglot distributed systems.
-Serialize any CRDT type in Python, deserialize in TypeScript, Rust, or Java (and vice versa).
+Compact binary serialization for all CRDT types.
+The wire format defines a deterministic byte layout that any language implementation can read and write — making it the foundation for cross-language CRDT exchange.

+When a Python node serializes a GCounter into 89 bytes, any implementation that speaks the same wire protocol (TypeScript, Rust, Java) can deserialize those bytes, merge locally, and serialize back.
+The format handles compression, type tagging, and version negotiation.

 ```python
 from crdt_merge import serialize, deserialize, peek_type, wire_size